Our site's other most useful files

 Rey Barry's observations:

-The most effective inoculation to keep ethics from infecting business is the IPO
+The second most effective inoculation to keep ethics from infecting business is the IPO;

-You become corrupt when earning a dollar is more important than how you earn it
+Corrupt is when earning a dollar is more important than how.

 "In the long run we are all dead"